Andreas Lampropoulos: International career

-He was member of the Greece U19 team that reached the final during the 2007 UEFA European Under-19 Football Championship.
+He was member of the Greece U19 team that reached the final during the 2007 UEFA European Under-19 Championship.
 He scored the winning goal on the 90th minute of the semifinal against Germany.
 With this goal, a ten-man Greek side won 3-2 and advanced to the final against Spain.

 His first participation with the national colors was on 5 September 2006 in the town of Senec, in a friendly game against Slovakia, where he was replaced at half-time, and his first goal was two days later in the same court and the same opponent, on the 48th minute of the match.